hbmuller/philately/README.md

 # Philately

-Philately is a super easy to use rendering engine for HTML5 `<canvas>`.
+Philately is super easy to use rendering engine for HTML5 `<canvas>`.
 You have a renderer, some layers and that's all.
 Simple as that.
 Great for games, interactive media or just drawing some images to the canvas.

 ```js
 import { Layer, Engine } from 'philately';